Anglican Diocese of Brisbane: Lobby groups

 The dean of the cathedral, Peter Catt, is the founder of A Progressive Christian Voice and is, according to the Brisbane Times, an advocate for same-sex marriage.
 He also chairs the diocese's social responsibilities committee.

 The Angligreen environmental group is also a significant voice in the diocese.

 Issues

 Biblical literacy

 Archbishop Aspinall observed that "Few Anglicans in Brisbane have any depth of knowledge of the Bible; few read or study the Bible regularly ..."

 Transgender priests

 Archbishop Aspinall supported English-born Brisbane priest and Saint Francis' lecturer, Josephine Inkpin, when she came out as Australia's first openly-transgender priest.
 Aspinall's letter indicated he was aware "there are further transgender people involved in our wider diocesan life."
 Inkpin's wife, Penny Jones, was one of the first female priests in the United Kingdom.
 In 2020, Archbishop Aspinall supported another priest, Selina McMahon, in her transition.
-The State Library of Queensland interviewed Revd Josephine Inkpin and her wife Penny about the intersection of gender, faith, religion and identity for their Dangerous Women podcast.
+The State Library of Queensland interviewed Josephine Inkpin and her wife Penny about the intersection of gender, faith, religion and identity for their Dangerous Women podcast.